Jose-Servin/AllThingsDocker/Docs/02 - Managing Data.md

    ```

    - remove using `docker volume prune`.
+   - here we are specifying the different paths inside of our container we want to persist.
+   - We chose `/app/feedback` because this is where our permanent feedback files are stored.
+   - And it's `/app` because that's the `WORKDIR` we defined; this is where our source code was copied into as specified in our Dockerfile.
+   - Anonymous volumes are created and deleted with Containers

 2. Named Volumes

-   1. Build a new image with the `volumes` tag
+   1. Build a new image with the `volumes` tag; not required.
+We did this to differentiate between images.

       ```terminal
       docker build -t feedback-node:volumes  .